Five tips for a trip to Tofino on Vancouver Island in spring

 The Pacific Rim Whale Festival

-Every year in the second half of March, the two neighboring towns of Ucluelet and Tofino celebrate the return of the gray whales, who, from their winter quarters off the coast of Mexico or Hawaii, return to their feeding grounds in the waters off Alaska.
-On their way they pass close to Vancouver Island - the perfect opportunity to celebrate their arrival together with the start of spring.
-The feast, of course, is all about the whales, but the two small towns on Vancouver Islands's West Coast are also celebrating themselves - cooking, singing, dancing, storytelling and life together on Canada's Pacific Coast are celebrated.
-This festival is well worth a trip.
+Every year in the second half of March, the two neighboring towns of Ucluelet and Tofino celebrate the return of the gray whales.
+These whales migrate from their wintering grounds off the coast of Mexico or Hawaii to their feeding grounds in Alaskan waters.
+On their way, they pass close to Vancouver Island.
+Therefore, it is the perfect opportunity to celebrate their arrival and the start of spring.
+Of course, the festival primarily revolves around the whales.
+But the two small towns on Vancouver Island's west coast also celebrate themselves with great enthusiasm: people cook, sing, dance, tell stories, and celebrate life on Canada's Pacific coast together.
+This festival alone is worth the trip.
+The current dates and events at the Pacific Rim Whale Festival can be found at this link.

 -

-This is a must at this time of year: when the gray whales pass by, it is worth keeping an eye out for them.
-With a lot of luck you might see them from the coast, but mostly they swim so far out that you have to take a boat out.
-We were warned to dress warmly and be prepared for rough waters - but again we enjoyed the trip in the most beautiful spring weather.
-We forgot the rocking of the boat as soon as we spotted the first whales, which performed their capers in front of our eyes: a fluke sank elegantly into the water, and one even did us a favor and heaved his whole body length out of the water before he let himself fall back into the water with a loud clap.
+This is a must at this time of year.
+When the gray whales migrate past, it's worth keeping an eye out for them.
+With a bit of luck, you might spot them from the shore.
+But usually they swim so far out that you have to go out by boat.
+We were warned to dress warmly and prepare for rough waters.
+But once again, we enjoyed the trip in beautiful spring weather.
+We forgot about the rocking of the boat as soon as we spotted the first whales.
+They performed their antics before our very eyes: a fluke sank elegantly into the waves, and one even did us the favor of heaving its entire body out of the water before falling back into the water with a loud splash.
 We were traveling with Jamie's Whaling Station.

 -